 Foam density is measured in pounds per cubic foot.
 Mattress are often 2-5 pounds per cubic foot.
 Density levels typically fall into these three categories for memory foam mattresses:

-- Medium Density: above 3.5 lbs. and below 5lbs/cubic ft
+- Medium Density: above 3.5 lb and below 5lb/cubic ft

-- High-Density: 5 lbs/ cubic ft or more
+- High-Density: 5 lb/ cubic ft or more

 In many mattresses, the base layer is often the thickest layer (in terms of height).
 The higher the density of the base layer, the more support the mattress will provide overall.